bludwigbowdoin/Network-Andre/README.md

 ### How working on this system challenged me as a computer scientist:

+Regarding neural networks, my original idea was to train my own model on the Eric Andre episode texts.
+I had some experience in the past using TensorFlow, and was able to train the model on the Bowdoin HPC server, but I was ultimately unable to work with the model on my own laptop due to issues in compatability of TensorFlow with Apple Silicon chips.
+On paper, TensorFlow should work on Apple Silicon, but after a number of hours attempting the installs and discovering a disgruntled community with the same issue online, I changed gears.
+This led me to use the established GPT-2 model from OpenAI.
+I knew it could generate decent text, and then I could use spaCy components to analyze the generated text and the Eric Andre text, and hopefully do something cool with those components.

+A second are of challenge I faced in this project was working with the Streamlit user interface.
+I once had a partner in a group project use Streamlit, but I never knew how to use it myself until now.
+I hadn't created any user interface systems like this before, so there was definitely a bit of a learning curve.
+I had to think of things I hadn't thought of before regarding the ease-of-use for the user, and that experience was valuable to me.

 ### Three scholarly papers in computer science that inspired your approach, and how: